 Description of New Tariff Provisions

-With the referenced tariff sheets Transwestern proposes to amend the General Terms and Conditions of its tariff to provide the firm shippers with the ability to enter into options to call on firm transportation capacity at a specified future date and options to terminate an existing service agreement at a specified future date.
+With the referenced tariff sheets Transwestern proposes to amend the General Terms and Conditions of its tariff to provide its firm shippers with the ability to enter into options to call on firm transportation capacity at a specified future date and options to terminate all or a portion of an existing service agreement at a specified future date.
 The purchase or sale of options will be accomplished by execution of a Transport Option Amendment, which is an amendment to a firm transportation agreement between Transwestern and a shipper.

 The Transport Option Amendment specifies four types of options that may be agreed upon by Transwestern and a shipper: